Last updated on May 14th, 2022 at 10:39 am

 Let me explain to you how it works.
 Step by step:

-Take the A and B probe to both terminals of 12V battery.
+Take the A and B probes to both terminals of the 12V battery.

 There is 2 case: